 Brenda Gabbert’s 56-acre farm is about 25 miles north of Milton, but she hopes those who make the trek to the Jay Peanut Festival experience a trip to through time as much as distance.

-“I describe it to people as being like an old-fashioned county fair, without the carnival rides,” said Gabbert, who has coordinated the festival with her husband, Gene, for 24 years.
+“I describe it to people as being like an old-fashioned county fair, without the carnival rides,” said Gabbert, who coordinates the festival with her husband, Gene.

 “It’s all about farming and rural life.
 That’s what we try to show people,” she said.
 “It’s good for the whole family.
 There is something for everybody.
 We really cater to the kids.”